 CELL PHONES/SOCIAL MEDIA/GAMING

 Cell phones are prohibited during class, unless announced otherwise by the instructor.
 Please be sure that your phone is on silent and put away when you enter the classroom.
 Cell phones are prohibited in the darkroom during group use.
 In other words if you are in the darkroom with someone else, cell phones are not allowed.
-MP3 players may be used during work days, but never during demos, lectures, critiques, or discussions.
+You may not listen to music during class unless permission is given by the instructor.
 You may not check Facebook or any social media during class.

 BASIC CONCEPTS FOR INTRODUCTION TO DIGITAL PHOTOGRAPHY